 But the human body is smart.
 So we aren’t necessarily any one particular energy source at once.
 It’s generally a composition of all pending the intensity level of what activity we’re doing.
 I myself am a marathon runner.
 Marathon running is a light , moderate intensity level of activity, that would primarily rely on body fat as energy.
 But carb loading is still extremely important .
 So along that course the human body will use all sources at some point.

 As it pertains to the general population that has been mislead to believe that the least/ moderate intensity level is what’s helping reach you goals/ the “fat burning zone”.
 Let’s take a step back, and understand how the human body uses energy.
-Bioenergetics is a very complex subject, broken down here for the general population.
+Bioenergetics is again, a very complex subject, broken down here for the general population.